Recognising a skin cancer

 - the diagnostic and treatment services offered

-- the information and follow-up provided.
+- the follow-up provided.

 - When choosing a skin cancer clinic, consider the staff's qualifications and experience, the costs, and the services and information offered.